Monkeyface Prickleback Profile

 They are also known to be incredibly tasty.
 Historically, monkeyface pricklebacks have been obtained using the poke-poking—a method, which involves inserting a long bamboo pole strung with a wire leader and a tiny, baited hook on the end into possible crevices or cracks in the rocks at low tide.
 5

 9. They are in the children’s book ‘You’re Called What?’ by Kes Gray

-The infamous and hilarious children’s book is about silly, weird and fun amimal names, and the silly-named Monkeyface Prickleback is one of the stars of the book, alongside the Tasselled Wobbegong.
+The infamous and hilarious children’s book is about silly, weird and fun amimal names, and the silly-named Monkeyface Prickleback is one of the stars of the book, alongside the Blue-Footed Booby and the Tasselled Wobbegong.

 Monkeyface Prickleback Fact-File Summary

 - Marshall, W., & WYLLIE ECHEVERRIA, T. (1991).
 Age, length, weight, reproductive cycle and fecundity of the monkeyface prickleback (cebidichthys violaceus).
 CALIFORNIA FISH AND GAME.

 - Mecklenburg, C. W. (2004).
 Annotated Checklist of Fishes.
 California Academy of Sciences, 35.

 - Horn, M. H., Murray, S. N., & Edwards, T. W. (1982).
 Dietary selectivity in the field and food preferences in the laboratory for two herbivorous fishes (Cebidichthys violaceus and Xiphister mucosus) from a temperate intertidal zone.
 Marine Biology, 67(3), 237-246.

 - Martin, K. L. (1993).
 Aerial release of CO2 and respiratory exchange ratio in intertidal fishes out of water.
 Environmental biology of fishes, 37(2), 189-196.